Thirteen Days (film): Distribution

 Universal Pictures had been the initial domestic distributor, as they had a first-look deal with Beacon, but they dropped the film due to budgetary concerns.
 Several other studios offered to pick up the film, with Sony Pictures winning out due to the positive relationship the producers had working on Air Force One.
 However, Sony bailed out when there was no director set.
 Universal had a chance to buy the film back but chose not to.
 New Line Cinema officially picked up domestic distribution rights in March 1999.
 Canadian distribution was handled by Alliance Atlantis, while Buena Vista International's Buena Vista Film Sales handled the international sales of the film, with BVI self-distributing in the United Kingdom.

 The film was screened for then President George W. Bush in the White House.
-Bush invited Senator Ted Kennedy, brother of John and Bobby, to the showing.
+Bush invited Senator Ted Kennedy, brother of John and Robert F. Kennedy, to the showing.
 Costner offered to screen the film for U.S. soldiers stationed at Ramstein Air Base in Germany, but this offer was rejected as the military was unhappy with its portrayal in the film.